spxak1/weywot/Pop_Btrfs_Subvolumes_with_Timeshift.md

 1. What is a filesystem
 2. What is a partitions
-3. A boot manager and a boot loade
+3. A boot manager and a bootloader
+4. What chroot does

 and ability to: